With its World Heritage architecture, rich history and delicious cuisine, Lisbon city breaks have always been popular with us Brits.

-Here’s why you should shortlist it.
+Here’s why you should shortlist Lisbon as your next city break.

 Eventually you’ll want to head uphill, so thankfully this welcoming city has funiculars and elevators to whisk you seamlessly upwards.

+The wrought-iron elevator called Elevador de Santa Justa, for instance, is a tourist attraction in its own right.
 Designed by a Portuguese pupil of Gustav Eiffel, the famous landmark now links the low-level Baixa district to the hilltop Chiado and Bairro Alto districts.

 Is Lisbon walkable?